-According to an article published the following day by the Winnipeg Free Press, China signed an agreement to purchase 35.4 million bushels of Canadian wheat in a deal that reduced CWB stocks to their lowest point in 10 years.
+The populous East Asian country signed an agreement to purchase 35.4 million bushels of Canadian wheat in a deal that reduced CWB inventory to its lowest point in 10 years, according to an article published the following day by the Winnipeg Free Press.

-As of July 31, 1975, CWB stocks from previous years totalled about 290 million bushels—the first time they dipped below 300 million bushels since 1965.
+As of July 31, 1975, CWB stocks totalled about 290 million bushels—the first time they dipped below 300 million bushels since 1965.
 With strong sales the following year, there were only about 125 million bushels remaining in 1976.

 “We’re virtually sold out,” said a wheat board representative.
 “While we know there is still a lot of wheat on hand, most of it is spread out in the system.”

-The wheat in the 1976 deal with China was mostly No. 3 Canada Western Red Spring Wheat, which was shipped from the Pacific Coast between April and December of that year.
+The wheat in the 1976 deal with China was mostly #3 Canada Western Red Spring Wheat, which was shipped from the Pacific Coast between April and December of that year.

 1988 WHEAT STAMP